 They are also more reliable for long-term storage.
 Neither moisture nor pests can get through the tightly closed lid or gnaw the plastic container.
 You can use them to store other items, not only clothing and footwear.

 Don't!
 Even if you are going to keep your clothes in a climate-controlled room, plastic bags are not a good solution for storing clothes.
 Especially for long periods of time.
 Plastic bags do not allow the fabrics to breathe and that can lead to your clothes becoming mouldy.

 How to store clothes when moving house?

 Sometimes you might need to keep garments, seasonal clothing or all of your clothing items in an off-site storage facility while you are in the process of moving.
 Depending on the longevity of the storage you can pack and store the items in two ways: for short-term storage or for long-term storage.
 Keep in mind that your house moving service provider can also offer you a storage option.

 When renting a storage container, you can be sure that your belongings will not be exposed to temperature changes or mould.
 So you can give yourself the freedom of relying on cardboard boxes.

-For a short-term storage: wash all pieces of clothing, fold them and arrange them in a plastic/cardboard boxes, or in suitcases.
+For short-term storage: wash all pieces of clothing, fold them and arrange them in plastic/cardboard boxes, or in suitcases.
 You can keep some items such as jackets on hangers.
 They are unlikely to become loose for a short time.

 Long-term clothing storage tips